TomSpencerLondon/CV/README.md

 I am an enthusiastic software developer looking for a role where I can continue to grow my expertise in TDD and Java - while also trying other languages - within a medium sized team that practices agile, high quality testing, with a culture focused on learning and craftsmanship.
 Colleagues might describe me as creative, a team player and committed.

-Two years ago I graduated from Makers Academy, described by Forbes as "London’s leading software development boot camp".
+I graduated from Makers Academy in 2017, described by Forbes as "London’s leading software development boot camp".
 Following graduation from the rigorous Codurance Academy I am now working as a Software Craftsman at Codurance in preparation for team assignment.

 For my first job after graduation from Makers, I joined a SAAS on-line real estate management company as a developer working with a talented team of ten.
 In this role I worked on perfecting my web development skills with Ruby and Rails by taking more challenging projects over time.
 I continued to improve my style of programming - with elements of TDD, OOP and refactoring - and my knowledge of the Ruby eco-system by reading open source library code and building my own.
 We also worked extensively on APIs, improving tests quality and coverage, and complex Rails upgrades.